tetrahed/interviewproject/README.md

 # Ansync Software Aptitude Project #2

-Software Aptitude Project #2 for Ansync.
+Software Aptitude Project #2 for Ansync Labs.
 Part of the interview project using the Flutter platform and Dart.